emer/axon/README.md

 # Appendix: Dendritic Dynamics

 A series of models published around the year 2000 investigated the role of active dendritic channels on signal integration across different dendritic compartments [(Migliore et al, 1999; Poirazi et al, 2003; Jarsky et al, 2005)](#references) -- see [Spruston (2008), Poirazi & Papoutsi (2020)](#references) for reviews.
-A common conclusion was that the A-type K channel can be inactivated as a result of elevated Vm in the dendrite, driving a nonlinear gating-like interaction between dendritic inputs: when enough input comes in (e.g., from 2 different projections), then the rest of the inputs are all integrated more-or-less linearly, but below this critical threshold, inputs are much more damped by the active A-type K channels.
+A common conclusion was that the A-type K channel can be inactivated as a result of elevated Vm in the dendrite, driving a nonlinear gating-like interaction between dendritic inputs: when enough input comes in (e.g., from 2 different pathways), then the rest of the inputs are all integrated more-or-less linearly, but below this critical threshold, inputs are much more damped by the active A-type K channels.
 There are also other complications associated with VGCC L-type and T-type voltage-gated Ca channels which can drive Ca spikes, to amplify regular AMPA conductances, relative weakness and attenuation of active HH Na spiking channels in dendrites, and issues of where inhibition comes in, etc.  See following figure from Spruston (2008) for a summary of some key traces:

 <img src="figs/fig_dendrite_coinc_spruston08_fig5.png" width="800">